-EasyA’s safeguarding approach is built around the belief that children and young people should never experience abuse of any kind, and that we have a responsibility to promote their welfare, keeping them safe and working in a way that protects them.
-We therefore recognise that in all our work we must act with children’s safety as our paramount concern.
+EasyA’s safeguarding approach is built around the belief that children and young people should never experience abuse or harm of any kind, and that when a child uses our App, we will have their welfare and safety as Our highest priority.
 We also understand that some children may be more vulnerable than others, and that working with parents, carers and other agencies is crucial to promoting children’s welfare.